Table of Contents[Hide][Click to Show]

-Since Rockefeller Center offers a top building tour along with shopping and dining, start your day here.
+Since Rockefeller Center offers a top building tour along with shopping and dining, you should start your day here.
 After reserving tickets online, bypass the ticket line for the Top of The Rock tour.
-After quick elevator ride, explore three different floors all with incredible views.
+After a quick elevator ride, explore three different floors, all with incredible views.
 With the best views of Central Park, this is also the best way to see landmark buildings like the Chrysler Building and Empire State Building.

 Since it’s time to feed the kids, I recommend staying at Rockefeller Center.
-Between the Plaza and the concourse level, I found close to 30 different places to eat.
+Between the Plaza and the concourse level, I found almost 30 different places to eat.

 Radio City Music Hall

-Next, tour the legendary theater and home to the Rockettes.
-After the Top of the Rock, stay at Rockefeller Center and tour Radio City Music Hall, located at 1260 6th Ave.
+Next, tour the legendary theater and home to the Rockettes, Radio City Music Hall, located at 1260 6th Ave.
 The Art Deco theater features rich architecture details from a bygone era along with some of Bob Mackie’s Rockettes costumes.